KritikaaRathore/Cyber_Mavericks_Air_Pollution/README.md

 Real-time data collection and processing using Python.

-Air quality prediction using algorithms or machine learning (e.g., Scikit-learn).

-Data visualization (graphs, charts, or simple GUI with Matplotlib/Tkinter).
+Air quality prediction using algorithms or machine learning Data visualization (graphs, charts, or simple GUI with Matplotlib/Tkinter).